khalilcharfi/Pull-Request-Watcher/README.md

 - Ensure you're on a valid Bitbucket pull request page
 - Try refreshing the page
 - Check if you have other extensions that might be conflicting
-- Verify that the extension is enabled in chrome://extensions/
+- Verify that the extension is enabled in your browser's extension management page
+- For Firefox: Check that host permissions are granted

 </details>